trailblazer/trailblazer.github.io/gems/cells/api.md

 ## Context Object

 Per default, every cell maintains a context object.
-When [nesting cells](#nesting), this object is passed on automatically.
+When [nesting cells](#nesting), this object passed on automatically.
 To add objects to the context, use the `:context` option.

 ```ruby
 cell("comment", comment, context: { user: current_user })